lil-bee/lil-bee/README.md

 ## 🚀 About Me
 - ⚙️ Currently working as Frontend Engineer at **PT Prestasindo Gudang Teknologi**
 - ⚡ Passionate about performance optimization and interactive animations
-- 💎 Currently exploring animation with [motion.dev](https://motion.dev/) and learning backend development
+- 💎 Currently exploring animation with [motion.dev](https://motion.dev/) and learning backend development (Go & PostgreSQL)
 - 📚 Love exploring new technologies and sharing knowledge
 - 😎 In my free time, I enjoy watching football and reading books